Sampling Strategies for Robust Universal Quadrupedal Locomotion Policies

-We investigate the following strategies for sampling $n_p$ robot configurations with parameters $\mathbf{c}_i$ during training after $N_\text{traj}=\SI{40}{\sec}$ simulated steps:
+We investigate the following strategies for sampling $n_p$ robot configurations with parameters $\mathbf{c}_i$ during training after $N_\text{traj}=\SI{40}{\second}$ simulated steps:

 \textbf{Uniform randomization (baseline):} $n_u$ configurations are sampled from fixed uniform distributions.
 While providing broad coverage, this strategy lacks adaptation to training progress.
 This represents the current state-of-the-art, where the sampling range (SR) is typically fixed (e.g., $\text{SR}=1$ for GenLoco, ManyQuadrupeds, MorAL, and PAL, or to a more narrow range $\text{SR}=\text{small}$ for URMA).
 Different strategies for sampling joint PD gains under uniform randomization are discussed in detail in Section~\ref{ss:pdGainsRandomization}.

 \textbf{Adaptive curriculum sampling (ours):} We propose replacing fixed randomization with a performance-based adaptive curriculum that reshapes the configuration distribution during training.
 The mechanism combines two strategies: (1) adaptive clipping of uniform sampling ranges (SR) based on command-tracking performance, and (2) particle-filter-based resampling with local exploration.

 Both mechanisms are driven by the same performance metrics and are applied jointly after every $N_{\text{traj}}$ rollouts.

-\item \textbf{Performance-based curriculum:} We generate $n_\text{SR}$ configurations from the robot nominal parameters $c_i^\text{nom}$ by clipping the uniform sampling ranges (SR) of the \textbf{uniform randomization} to $SR\in\left(0.1,1\right)$ with $SR=0.1$ for initialization.
-Whenever the policy exceeds a task-specific threshold, we adjust the sampling range to account for the different difficulty of the training.
-By comparison, we set $SR=1$ for uniform randomization in GenLoco, ManyQuarupeds, MorAL, and PAL, and $\text{SR}=\text{small}$ for URMA at all times.
+\begin{itemize} \item \textbf{Performance-based scaling of sampling ranges:} We generate $n_\text{SR}$ configurations from the robot nominal parameters $\mathbf{c}_i^\text{nom}$ by clipping the SR of the \textbf{uniform randomization} to $\text{SR}\in\left(0.1,1\right)$.
+Training is initialized with $\text{SR}=0.1$ to ensure stable early learning, similar in spirit to URMA, but unlike URMA the SR is adapted online according to policy performance.
 We define the instantaneous linear and zero velocity thresholds inspired by the terrain-based traversability~\cite{leeLearningQuadrupedalLocomotion2020}:

-where $\nu^{lin}_{pr}$ is the scalar projection at time $t$ between the state and commanded base linear velocity in the robot base frame. $|\mathbf{v}_{x,y,\omega}^\text{cur}|$ is the norm of the current base velocity during a zero velocity command.
-Given all robot configurations $\mathbf{c}_i$ and the current policy, we calculate over all training environments and timesteps the linear and zero velocity command tracking